-Exponent Philanthropy is on a journey to understand, embrace, and champion equity, and we are embedding it in our programmatic and research efforts.
-Much of our 2020 Foundation Operations and Management Report centered around exploring how racial equity relates to good grantmaking and governance practices.
+Exponent Philanthropy is on a journey to understand, embrace, and champion racial equity.
+So, we’re embedding it in our programs and research.
+For instance, our 2020 Foundation Operations and Management Report explored the relationship between the relevance of racial equity to a foundation’s mission and some grantmaking best practices.

-Interestingly, foundations with at least two people of color on their boards and foundations with all female or nonbinary board members, considered racial equity significantly more relevant to their foundation mission than did boards without.
-Foundations with all white or all male boards can still engage in racial equity work, but bringing more diverse perspectives onto the board is the best way for a foundation to advance conversations around racial equity, and make the work more central to their mission.
+Interestingly, foundations with at least two people of color on their boards, and those with all female or nonbinary board members, considered racial equity significantly more relevant to their mission than did boards without.
+Foundations with all white or all male boards can still engage in racial equity work.
+But they must bring more diverse perspectives onboard to advance conversations around racial equity and make the work more central to their mission.

-The foundations rating racial equity “very relevant” to their mission were more likely to carry out each of the grantmaking practices above as compared to foundations rating it “not relevant” or “somewhat relevant.”
+The foundations that said racial equity was “very relevant” to their mission engaged in each of the grantmaking practices above more than foundations that said it was “not relevant” or “somewhat relevant” to their mission.

-Stepping outside the survey, members say these strategies also play an outsized role in advancing racial equity:
+Members also said these strategies play an outsized role in advancing racial equity:

 - Streamlining and simplifying grant requirements helps de-emphasize traditional long-form applications.
 It offers alternative ways to collect and share information, reducing some barriers to entry, and affording more organizations a shot at philanthropic dollars.

-- Collaborating with other funders to learn, support a cause, or pool grants, has its advantages including more large scale work, shared risks and new perspectives.
+- Collaborating with other funders to learn, support a cause, or pool grants, has advantages.
+This includes more large-scale work, shared risks, and new perspectives.

-- Engaging constituents in the grantmaking process helps funders make more informed decisions without preconceived ideas on what they think grantees need.
+- Engaging constituents in the grantmaking process helps funders make more informed decisions without preconceived ideas about what they think grantees need.

 Interestingly, general operating support and multiyear grants were fairly common regardless of the relevance of racial equity to a foundation’s mission.
-But we’ve heard from funders and grantees working to advance racial equity that these two types of grants are essential.
+Funders and grantees who work in racial equity said these two types of grants are essential.

-Despite the positive findings we identified in this year’s report, there is still work to do to increase the number of diverse voices in philanthropy and understand how racial equity relates to even more grantmaking practices.
+Despite the positive findings identified in the report, we still have work to do to increase the number of diverse voices in philanthropy.

-- Of participating foundations, 74 percent reported having no board members of color (i.e., their boards were comprised entirely of people who identified as white)
+- Of participating foundations, 74% had no board members of color (i.e., their boards were comprised entirely of people who identified as white).

 - More than three-fourths (78%) of participating staffed foundations had no paid staff members of color (their staffs were fully comprised of people who identified as white).
-And this trend continued for CEOs—90 percent of participating foundations with full-time CEOs had someone in that role who identified as white.
+And this trend continued for CEOs—90% of participating foundations with full-time CEOs had someone in that role who identified as white.

-As the philanthropic sector aims to build trust, strengthen relationships, and address the systemic power imbalances in our society, trusting nonprofits and the people they serve is crucial.
-Regardless of a foundation’s funding priorities, it can make the world a more equitable place for all of us.
+As the philanthropic sector tries to build trust, strengthen relationships, and address the systemic power imbalances in our society, trusting nonprofits and the communities they serve is crucial.
+No matter a foundation’s funding priorities, it can make the world a more equitable place for all of us.

 466 foundation members of Exponent Philanthropy completed the 2019 survey for a response rate of 26 percent.
-The majority of respondents self-identified as family foundations (53%) or independent foundations (39%), and respondents were relatively evenly distributed across the United States.
+Most respondents identified as family foundations (53%) or independent foundations (39%).
+Respondents were relatively evenly spread across the United States.
 For more information, access the full report.